fenix1851/go-file-server/README.md

 git clone https://github.com/fenix1851/go-file-server

-2. If you want just launch the server, click on the executable file for your OS in the releases page.
+2. If you want just launch the server, click on the executable file.
 Otherwise, if you want to build the server yourself, go to the next step.

 3. Get the dependencies: